Dálvi: Six Years in the arctic tundra

 The conclusion, one of the most hopeful endings I have ever read, marks the dawn of a new chapter, and a new journey ahead:

-Returning to this book years later to write this review, I find myself once again enchanted by Dálvi.
-Every time I come back to these pages I find myself underlying more and more passages and reflecting on my own journey into the North.
+Returning to this book years later, I find myself once again enchanted by Dálvi.
+Every time I come back to these pages I find myself underlining more and more passages and reflecting on my own journey into the North.

-As I wrap up this review, I know that this winter too, I’ll curl up with a blanket and hot tea from my cozy apartment in Helsinki, the place I now call home, and step back into Dálvi - to be moved and inspired, again, by this fascinating tale.
+As I wrap up this review, I know that this winter too, I’ll curl up with a blanket and hot tea from my apartment in Helsinki, the place I now call home, and step back into Dálvi, to be inspired, again, by this fascinating tale.